outdreamer/build-a-cure-1/docs/reference/math_terms.md

 				- identify the core functions, given the sequence of dimension numbers (0,1,2,3 in 3-d space) & the change types possible on each dimension or combination of dimensions

 			- extension:

 				- what is the operation associated with:
 					- dimension reduction

 				- what is the extreme version of combined attributes/functions?
-					- a dimension resulting from 0th dimension with the dimension reduction operation applied (-1th dimension)
+					- a dimension resulting from 0th dimension with the dimension reduction operation applied (-1th dimension, etc)

+				- what is the concept associated with:
+					- angle: anchored difference
+					- position: unanchored difference

+					- both are measures of equivalence

+					- angle measures difference in direction starting from same origin

+					- what type of object measures difference in equivalence?

+			- as you can see the metadata of each space can be calculated from its definition, as can the extensions of that space

 ## Map of set concepts to system analysis